Washington State Route 99: Tunnel boring and viaduct closure

 The repaired cutterhead was lowered into the access pit in August 2015 and tunnel boring resumed on December 22, 2015, reaching past the pit the following month.
 During the two-year halt in tunnel boring, public officials considered alternative plans to accelerate demolition of the viaduct while awaiting tunnel completion.
 The project was named one of the worst boondoggles in the United States by several transportation groups and critics, due in part to the stoppage and its high cost.
 Tunnel boring was halted by Governor Jay Inslee in January 2016 due to the appearance of a sinkhole in Pioneer Square, but resumed the following month.
 The machine passed under the Alaskan Way Viaduct in April 2016, requiring a closure while the structure was monitored for movement, and reached the halfway mark in October.
 Bertha completed its 1.75 mi bore on April 4, 2017, arriving at the north portal near Aurora Avenue for disassembly, which was completed in August.
 The tunnel portals and their maintenance areas were completed while work on the double-decker freeway inside the tunnel progressed behind the machine.

 The Alaskan Way Viaduct permanently closed on January 11, 2019, beginning a three-week realignment of ramps at the portals as ramps were prepared for the opening of the tolled downtown tunnel on February 4, 2019.
 The remaining 1.4 mi section of the viaduct was demolished in stages between February and November 2019, with some of the 240 e6lbs of rubble deposited into the Battery Street Tunnel as it was filled and sealed.
 A three-block section of Aurora Avenue between Denny Way and the new tunnel portal was raised and reconnected to cross-streets in 2019.
-The Alaskan Way promenade and boulevard project is planned to cost $668 million and will be completed in 2024.
-The new boulevard will be eight lanes wide in some sections due to requirements placed by WSDOT for Colman Dock access and the Port of Seattle for truck access.
+The Alaskan Way promenade and boulevard project was completed in 2025 and cost $800 million to construct using a ix of city, state, and private contributions.
+It spans 20 acre and includes prominent pedestrian features, such as the Overlook Walk near Pike Place Market, as well as bicycle lanes.
+The rebuilt section of Alaskan Way is four lanes wide for most of its length but expands to eight lanes near Colman Dock to accommodate ferry queueing and bus lanes.
 The viaduct replacement megaproject is estimated to cost $3.3 billion, with $200 million of construction costs and additional funds for ongoing maintenance to be raised through tunnel tolls that began to be collected on November 9, 2019.